The Theory, Practice and Potential of Regional Development

 This book will be of interest to policy-makers and practitioners across Canada, and in other jurisdictions where lessons from the Canadian experience may be applicable.
 At the same time, the volume contributes to and updates regional development theories and concepts that are taught in our universities and colleges, and upon which future research and analysis will build.

-Chapter 1: Chapter 1 Introduction Sarah Minnes and Kelly Vodden Chapter 2: Chapter 2 Regional Development in Canada: Eras and Evolution Sarah Breen, Sean Markey, and Bill Reimer Chapter 3: Chapter 3 What is New Regionalism?
-Jen Daniels, David Douglas, Kelly Vodden, and Sean Markey Chapter 4: Chapter 4 Project Approach: Critical Reflections on Methodology and Process Sarah Breen and Kelly Vodden Chapter 5: Chapter 5 Searching for Multi-Level Collaborative Governance Ryan Gibson Chapter 6: Chapter 6 Identity and Commitment to Place: How Regions “Become” in Rural Canada Sean Markey, Sarah Breen, Kelly Vodden, and Jen Daniels Chapter 7: Chapter 7 “Integrated” Regional Development Policy and Planning David J.A.
-Douglas Chapter 8: Chapter 8 Rural-Urban Interactions and Interdependence Bill Reimer, Josh Barrett, Kelly Vodden, and Luc Bisson Chapter 9: Chapter 9 Learning, Knowledge Flows, and Innovation in Canadian Regions Heather M. Hall and Kelly Vodden Chapter 10: Chapter 10 Conclusions: Implications for Policy and Practice Kelly Vodden, David Douglas, Sarah Minnes, Sean Markey, Bill Reimer, and Sarah Breen Index
+Chapter 1 Introduction Sarah Minnes and Kelly Vodden Chapter 2 Regional Development in Canada: Eras and Evolution Sarah-Patricia Breen, Sean Markey, and Bill Reimer Chapter 3 What is New Regionalism?
+Jen Daniels, David J.A.
+Douglas, Kelly Vodden, and Sean Markey Chapter 4 Project Approach: Critical Reflections on Methodology and Process Sarah-Patricia Breen and Kelly Vodden Chapter 5 Searching for Multi-Level Collaborative Governance Ryan Gibson Chapter 6 Identity and Commitment to Place: How Regions “Become” in Rural Canada Sean Markey, Sarah-Patricia Breen, Kelly Vodden, and Jen Daniels Chapter 7 “Integrated” Regional Development Policy and Planning David J.A.
+Douglas Chapter 8 Rural-Urban Interactions and Interdependence Bill Reimer, Joshua Barrett, Kelly Vodden, and Luc Bisson Chapter 9 Learning, Knowledge Flows, and Innovation in Canadian Regions Heather M. Hall and Kelly Vodden Chapter 10 Conclusions: Implications for Policy and Practice Kelly Vodden, David J.A.
+Douglas, Sarah Minnes, Sean Markey, Bill Reimer, and Sarah-Patricia Breen Index